-Information security awareness, education and training have historically been referred by some as more of a compliance requirement than an information security control, however with the passage of time and the evolvement of today’s cyber threats, this is no longer the case.
+Information security awareness training has historically been seen by some as more of a compliance requirement than a real information security control.
+However, with the passage of time and the evolution of cyber threats, this is no longer the case.

-Organisations should develop effective education and awareness training programs in line with their internal Information security policies in addition to industry best practice, taking into consideration the corporate information to be protected, and also the security controls that have been implemented to protect the information.
+Organisations should develop effective education and awareness training programs in line with their internal information security policies.
+This should be done in addition to following industry best practice, taking into consideration the corporate information to be protected, and also the security controls that have been implemented to protect the information.

 The program should consider different forms of education and training which could include: